jehon/cryptomedic/app/Readme.md

 - x-ff: they expect to have a 'folder'
 - x-fff: they expect to have a 'folder' and a 'file'

-### elements > panels (LEGACY)

-Panels organize widgets into a rendered elements.
-They should not have any styling.

 ### elements > pages

 Pages organize widgets into unit of logic.
 They should not have any styling.
 They should coordinate the various widgets into more complex logic.